OWASP/Nettacker/readme.md

 ***THIS SOFTWARE WAS CREATED TO AUTOMATED PENETRATION TESTING AND INFORMATION GATHERING.
 CONTRIBUTORS WILL NOT BE RESPONSIBLE FOR ANY ILLEGAL USAGE.***

-Nettacker project was created to automated for information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations and information.
-This software is able to use SYN, ACK, TCP, ICMP and many other protocols to detect and bypass the Firewalls/IDS/IPS and devices.
-By using a unique solution in Nettacker to find protected services such as SCADA We could make a point to be one of the bests of scanners.
+OWASP Nettacker project was created to automated for information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations, and information.
+This software **will** liable to use SYN, ACK, TCP, ICMP and many other protocols to detect and bypass the Firewalls/IDS/IPS and devices.
+By using a unique solution in OWASP Nettacker to discover protected services and devices such as SCADA we would make a point to be one of the bests of scanners.

 * OWASP Page: https://www.owasp.org/index.php/OWASP_Nettacker